MechanicalRock/mechanicalrock.github.io/_posts/2019-09-26-aws-waf-association-with-api-gateway.markdown

 image: img/snow.jpg
 ---

-I was recently trying to attach a WAF regional ACL to my api Gateway using cloudformation and I ran into problems when the api gateway was created using serverless.
+I was recently trying to attach a WAF regional ACL to an api Gateway using cloudformation and I ran into problems when the api gateway was created using serverless.
 The majority of the docs that I found online were how to attach your WAF to an ELB I don't know whether this is because support for attaching WAF to api gateway was announced in November 2018 where support for ELB's has been around since 2016.

-I tried to hardcode my arn and ID into the AWS::WAFRegional::WebACLAssociation properties and still when I went into the AWS console the ACL and api gateway was not associated in my test account but they were in my production account.
-So I spent way too much time looking over my api gateway arn and trying to figure out why it just wasn't working for me.
+I tried to hardcode the arn and web ACL id into the AWS::WAFRegional::WebACLAssociation properties and still when I went into the AWS console the ACL and api gateway was not associated in the test account but they were in the production account.
+So I spent way too much time looking over the api gateway arn and trying to figure out why it just wasn't working for me.